How we built this comparison

 This is Kyoto's knockout category.
 As the imperial capital for over a thousand years (794–1868), Kyoto is home to 2,000+ Buddhist temples and Shinto shrines, 17 UNESCO World Heritage Sites, and some of the most iconic cultural landmarks in all of Asia: Fushimi Inari's 10,000 torii gates, Kinkaku-ji (Golden Pavilion), Arashiyama's bamboo grove, Kiyomizu-dera's wooden terrace, and the Zen rock garden at Ryoan-ji.

 Tokyo has culture too — just a different kind.
-Sensoji in Asakusa is Tokyo's oldest temple and a must-visit.
+Sensoji in Asakusa is Tokyo's oldest temple and worth prioritizing.
 Meiji Jingu is a serene forest shrine in the heart of Shibuya.
 But Tokyo's real cultural pull is contemporary: Akihabara for anime and electronics, Harajuku for fashion, TeamLab for digital art, and the endless creativity of its neighborhoods.
 If "culture" means ancient Japan, Kyoto wins by a mile.
 If it means understanding modern Japan, Tokyo is essential.

 A word of warning: Kyoto's most famous spots (Fushimi Inari, Arashiyama, Kiyomizu-dera) are extremely crowded, especially during cherry blossom season and Golden Week.
 Several Reddit users noted that Kyoto felt more claustrophobic than Tokyo because the crowds are concentrated at specific landmarks, while Tokyo's visitors spread across its massive footprint.